transcend-information/RaspberryPi_NVIDIAJetson-SDcard-SMARTQuery/README.md

 Usage with native microSD or SD slot.
 -------------------------

-- The mmc-utils package and modify it to support SMART DUMP function.
+- The mmc-utils package and modify it to support SMART DUMP and Secure Erase function.
 Please download the source code and modify it step by step.

 1. Download the code by following command with terminal.